A US hospital network took weeks to recover from a ransomware attack.

 Government

 Ransomware attacks on municipalities disrupt public services, expose citizen data, and paralyze local government.
-2025 saw a historic surge in attacks on city governments globally.
+2025 saw a historic surge in attacks on city governments.

 Finance